shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 **Delete catalog collections**

 This endpoint deletes a catalog collection.
+It does not remove the assets from the user's account's catalog.

 ### Example